-2.4.
+f.
 Data

-The ENSO indices and Southern Oscillation Index (SOI) data employed in this study are supplied by the US Climate Prediction Center.
-Although these data begin in 1950 our first cross-validated hindcast is for August-September 1952.
+The monthly ENSO indices and Southern Oscillation Index (SOI) data employed in the cross-validated hindcasts 1952-2002 are supplied by the US Climate Prediction Center (CPC).
+The ENSO indices are obtained from a weekly 1° spatial resolution optimum interpolation SST analysis (Reynolds et al 2002).
+Although the CPC data begin in 1950 our first cross-validated hindcast is for August-September 1952.
 The data in 1950 and 1951 are reserved to compute the 5 month trends in predictor categories (A) and (B) at the longest leads.
+The independent (replicated real-time) ENSO forecasts for 1900-1950 employ the Kaplan et al. (1998) reconstructed sea surface temperatures 1870-1950 and historical SOI values from the Climatic Research Unit at the University of East Anglia 1870-1950 (compiled using the method given in Ropelewski and Jones (1987)).